Index

 - In 2021/22, 144 men called the Strength to Change voluntary perpetrator programme helpline.
 On average there are 50 men accessing support to reduce and stop harming those they are in an intimate relationship with.
 On average there were 75 current or ex-partners also receiving support.
 During this time 45 men fully completed the programme.

-- In Hull alone, Humberside police responded to 10,883 incidents of domestic abuse, of which 7,508 was recorded as a crime.
+- In Hull alone in 2021/22, Humberside police responded to 10,883 incidents of domestic abuse, of which 7,508 were recorded as crimes.

 - Local work has involved the development of ‘Is your relationship healthy?’ poster campaign in conjunction with young people in Hull.
 There has also been numerous training events specifically around children and young people to raise awareness of domestic abuse and prevent domestic abuse.